Swimming pools and spas

 Swimming pools

-Most of the energy used for swimming pools is for pumping water through the filter to keep the water clean and safe.
-Your pool may also have a gas water heater or, if you have a solar heating system, you will also have an electric solar pump installed.
-The chlorine or saltwater sanitation system also uses electricity.
+Most of the energy used for a pool is for the filter.
+If you have a gas water heater or solar heating system, you will also have an electric solar pump installed.
+Chlorine or saltwater sanitation systems also use electricity.

 Appliance Typical hourly energy use Typical hourly running cost